Communication 101: Preaching the Passage

-In a six part series, Ray Evans unpacks some advice for preachers.
-In this first part of 'Communication 101' he begins to explore what it means to preach the passage.
+In this series Ray Evans unpacks some advice for preachers.
+In this first part he begins to explore what it means to preach the passage.

 Christ the King rules his church through his word.
 That word is brought to his people through Christ-appointed, church-recognised leaders (Eph 4:7-13).

 So Christian leaders have to be faithful to their Master by correctly handling the word of truth (2 Tim 2:15).
 And they have to communicate that word to the flock of God, and to those not yet in God’s family, as well as they can (2 Tim 2:24, 25).